 LEFT: One of the radio telescopes from the Very Large Array (VLA) near Magdalena, New Mexico.
 The array is placed in one of multiple formations during the year to change focusing.
-RIGHT: The eastern Adirondack area in upstate NY.
+RIGHT: The eastern side of the Adirondack area, upstate NY.
 Colorado has some pretty mean mountains, but the lakes and rivers in Upstate NY are home.

 LEFT: Sitting on part of an expansive basalt column exposure in the southern part of Iceland, in Vik.
 The mafic black sand creates a stunning yet melancholic backdrop.
 RIGHT: A carved glacier to the north (Sólheimajökull).
 The weather in Iceland is similar to Denver (“if you don’t like the weather, just wait a few minutes”).
-The winds were so strong during visit that the glacier walk was called off due to volcanic ash (think tiny glass shards) whipping about.
+The winds were so strong during my visit that the glacier walk was called off due to volcanic ash (think tiny glass shards) whipping about.

 LEFT: I was fortunate to have spent a few months at the Carnegie Geophysical Lab as a predoctoral student researcher under Dr. Robert Hazen.
 I assisted with a variety of experiments, including racemic sugar adsorption on mineral surfaces (origin of life research) and diamond anvil cell runs with paraformaldehyde to investigate carbon speciation.
 Carnegie (now the Earth and Planets Laboratory) is a special place; I have a deep appreciation now for the intersection of Origin of Life Studies and Geology.
 RIGHT: Thingvellir, Iceland, late October of 2011.
-The next Iceland trip will hopefully include sampling of basalts from the Laki region.

 LEFT: Caving with George Mason University classmates in western Virginia, the trip was set up by Sean Gagnon.
 If you want to experience what complete darkness and silence is like, try caving just once.
 Definitely not for the claustrophobic.
 RIGHT: George Mason University field camp stop in the Sipapu, New Mexico region.
 We had just completed a metamorphic mapping project in North Carolina that I was more than happy to leave (it was the height of tick season; it wasn’t a question of whether you were going to get ticks, it was how many).